 Action Step: Knowledge often comes from action.
 Ask yourself if your daily life comprises of doing things that leave you feeling happy or fulfilled.
 If not, it may be time to start prioritizing those things you’re passionate about or those that give you a sense of purpose.

 This second tenet of healthy self-esteem entails embodying the famous affirmation of self-help author, Louise Hay: I am enough.
 This means knowing and accepting our imperfections, our weaknesses and our foibles.
-It also means embracing our shadow side, a term that Swiss psychologist Carl Jung coined to refer to those parts of ourselves that we may believe are somehow unlovable.
-Inherent in the concept of self-acceptance is being able to forgive ourselves for our failures and pick ourselves back up when we fall short.
+It also means embracing our shadow side.
+Coined by Swiss psychologist Carl Jung, the “shadow side” refers to parts of ourselves that we believe are unlovable.
+Inherent in the concept of self-acceptance is being able to forgive ourselves for our failures and pick ourselves back up.
 Yet self-knowledge and self-acceptance are incomplete without a commitment to third tenet of self-esteem: self-growth.

 Action Step: As part of the journey of losing self-hatred, it’s very important to develop self-love (not to be confused with narcissism).
 This requires making peace with our imperfections.
 As we open our hearts to ourselves, self-acceptance becomes the bridge that allows to connect and empathize with the rest of the world.

-Joseph Campbell said, “Where you stumble, therein your treasure lies.”
+Joseph Campbell said, “Where you stumble, therein your treasure lies”.
 Self-growth entails taking active steps to overcome our stumbling blocks in life.
 It means working on ourselves and growing beyond our weaknesses and limitations.
-When it comes to growth, pain is often our best friend and greatest guide because it shows us where we need to work on ourselves.
-We may feel tempted to shove our pain away into the shadows, where it is absorbed by our dark side, thus perpetuating these negative facets of ourselves.
-Yet pain is always an opportunity for self-growth that enables us to follow Oprah’s sage advice of “turning wounds into wisdom.”
+When it comes to growth, pain is often our best friend and greatest guide.
+It shows us where we need to work on ourselves.
+We may feel tempted to shove our pain away into the shadows, where our dark side is, revealing negative facets.
+However, pain is always an opportunity for self-growth that enables us to follow Oprah’s sage advice of “turning wounds into wisdom”.

 Action Step: Whether you’re facing a time of adversity or are simply focused on self-improvement, maintaining hope and perseverance are key to getting to the next step.
-Life is often filled with failure and mistakes, but the beauty of living is in how we overcome these obstacles, evolve and better ourselves.
+Life is often filled with failure and mistakes, but the beauty of living is in how we overcome these obstacles.
 When we’re honest with ourselves, we can use the light of optimism and possibilities to guide us towards better and more fulfilling choices (especially those related to our livelihoods).

 Self-Mastery as Self-Esteem

-Psychologist and best-selling author Dr. Daniel Goleman suggests it’s helpful to think about self-esteem as self-mastery, which involves approaching situations through a learning mindset, cultivating self-awareness and self-discipline, establishing positive relationships, making responsible decisions and handling challenging situations constructively.
+Psychologist and best-selling author Dr. Daniel Goleman suggests it’s helpful to think about self-esteem as self-mastery.
+This involves approaching situations through a learning mindset.
+This leads to cultivating self-awareness and self-discipline, establishing positive relationships, making responsible decisions and handling challenges.

-The implications for this type of mastery are profound, including helping people talk to themselves differently about their bodies, changing how people approach challenges in their relationships and work environments and, perhaps most importantly, helping people to tie their worth to how they’ve changed their perspectives and built new skills rather than whether someone else praises or validates them.
+The implications for this type of mastery are profound.
+It helps people talk to themselves differently about their bodies.
+This changes how people approach challenges in their environments.
+People begin to tie their worth to how they’ve changed their perspectives and built new skills rather than whether someone else praises or validates them.

-In all these ways, building healthy self-esteem helps people to powerfully overcome fears of inadequacy while buffering against the dangers of entitlement, victim mentality and narcissism.
+In all these ways, building healthy self-esteem helps people to overcome fears.
+Also it helps in buffering against the dangers of entitlement, victim mentality and narcissism.
 We learn to love and accept ourselves as the way we are.
-As self-esteem is inherent to self-realization and fulfillment, we may consider it our guiding beacon in finding our truest and most authentic purpose in the world:
+As self-esteem is inherent to self-realization and fulfillment, we may consider it our guiding beacon.
+It helps us in finding our truest and most authentic purpose in the world.